KIPAC/BootCamp/SQL/sql-intro.md

 0|0|0|SEARCH TABLE Event USING INDEX idx_evtEnergy (energy>?)
 ```

-If our event energies were gaussian and we were performing a search for the top 2% of events, the index would allow us to skip reading nearly 98% of the table.
+If our event energies were evently distributed and we were performing a search for the top 2% of events, the index could allow us to skip reading nearly 98% of the table.

 Indexes are really powerful, but they have a storage cost and an
 update cost to them, so it's not necessarily useful to create them
 everywhere.
 The reason why they are typically created on `PRIMARY KEY`
 and `FOREIGN KEY` relationships is because it's assumed a user may want
 to do a `JOIN` with them.

-You can

 ## Transactions